vsimakhin/web-logbook-mobile/README.md

 ## Web Logbook Mobile
+ℹ️ This repository is archived, there is another project for making mobile client for the main web logbook application https://github.com/vsimakhin/web-logbook-mobile-ionic

 This mobile application is a sort of addon to the main [Web Logbook](https://github.com/vsimakhin/web-logbook/).
 The app is written in the Flutter framework and Dart programming language, using ChatGPT.